icerpc/icerpc-docs/content/protobuf/index.md

 ## About Protocol Buffers

-Protocol Buffers or Protobuf for short is a popular [Interface Definition Language] (IDL) and serialization format created by Google and available for many programming languages. [gRPC] and several other RPC frameworks use [Protobuf] as their IDL.
+Protocol Buffers (Protobuf for short) is a popular [Interface Definition Language] (IDL) and serialization format created by Google and available for many programming languages.
+[Protobuf] is the IDL for [gRPC] and several other RPC frameworks.

 This chapter describes the IceRPC + Protobuf integration, not Protobuf itself.
 The IceRPC + Protobuf integration uses standard Protobuf files, with the regular Protobuf syntax and semantics.